 Since 2010 Soil Association organic standards have specified that licensees must have a plan to end the practice of culling newborn calves within five years.

-Another big reason people for going veggie or vegan is to protect the environment.
-Vast deforestation is taking place in Latin America to make room for soya cultivation, and with 97% of the crop being grown to feed animals for meat or dairy production, not to mention methane from farm animals which contributes 18% of global greenhouse gas emissions.
+Another big reason people are going veggie or vegan is to protect the environment.
+Vast deforestation is taking place in Latin America to make room for soya cultivation, and 97% of the crop is being grown to feed animals for meat or dairy production.
+Methane from farm animals contributes to 18% of global greenhouse gas emissions alone.

 Meat production also impacts on human rights - while people in some countries are starving, one third of the world's grain production is being fed to farmed animals in rich countries.

 Because of the demand for animal feed, a Western meat-based diet uses four and a half times more land than is necessary for a vegan diet and two and a quarter times more than for a vegetarian diet.

 It can be surprising which products contain animal products in today’s culture of mass production of processed food – as well as avoiding the obvious like meat, cheese and eggs, vegans have to keep an eye on what’s in their wine, beer, make up and even carpets and furniture.

 You can use our product guides to see which companies use animal derived ingredients.
 All our best buy recommendations in our meat-free burgers and sausages guide are vegan products.

 How does Ethical Consumer rate companies on these issues?